ZigaSajovic/CppML/docs/reference/index.md

 ## `ControlFlow`

 Contains constructs that *control* the *flow* of a metaprogram (e.g. `IfElse`).
 You can include any operation separately by `CppML/ControlFlow/<name>.hpp`, or include the entire header `CppML/ControlFlow.hpp`.
+F

-Please find the construct of your interest in the table below.
+Find the construct of your interest in the table below.
 Each of them has it own `reference page`, where you can find a *specification of its structure*, a definition of its *metafunction type*, and an *example of use*.

 | Construct                           | Description                         | Type of `f` in `::f >-> Pipe`                        |
 |-------------------------------------|-------------------------------------|------------------------------------------------------|